pulumi/docs/content/blog/from-terraform-to-infrastructure-as-software/index.md

 editor, and you'll notice you get syntax highlighting, statement completion, and integrated documentation.
-But we'll soon see that once we have this code in our favorite language, we can refactor it to leverage real programming languages more idiomatically, reducing a lot of boilerplate.
+But we'll soon see that once we have this code in our favorite language, we can refactor it to leverage familiar programming languages more idiomatically, reducing a lot of boilerplate.

 After the conversion is complete, we can create, configure, and update a